 Bringing change – Training your Subconscious

-Hope you have read the previous blog about “Its all in your brain“.
+I hope you have read the previous blog about “It's all in your brain“.
 If you haven’t, read it before you continue reading this.
-Are you expecting a movie scene about sitting on a chair on a quiet room, closing eyes, slowly travelling to get your subconscious mind and being a mind controller?
+Are you expecting a movie scene about sitting on a chair in a quiet room, closing eyes, slowly traveling to get your subconscious mind, and being a mind controller?
 You need to stop watching movies as we are not going to do any of those.

-We know now that subconscious mind is the master with a wand which controls your habits.
+We know now that the subconscious mind is the master with a wand that controls your habits.
 Your subconscious mind understands your regular routine.
-Anything you do against it, requires so much effort and energy.
-Going out of the routine and changing something requires high energy and your subconscious is sceptic about it.
+Anything you do against it requires so much effort and energy.
+Going out of the routine and changing something requires high energy and your subconscious is skeptical about it.
 That is why change is not possible without a need or a purpose.
 Purpose acts as a driving force in bringing a change.

-Are you someone who is looking to reduce weight, go to gym regularly or would like to jog everyday but still ending up snoozing your alarm?
+Are you someone who is looking to reduce weight, go to the gym regularly, or would like to jog every day but still ending up snoozing your alarm?
 Then you need to rethink if that is what your need is.
 Most of the time, we end up doing something just because others do it.
-We might not want it but still want to do for the sake of it.
+We might not want it but still want to do it for the sake of it.
 It is impossible to get yourself committed towards that.

 Let’s say you want to walk till the pantry, fetch a bottle of water, walk and little around the cabin and come back to your seat.
-Start the small activity instead of the regular habit.
-You may ask, what will I do in home.
-Choose what do you want to do when you have the same urge in home and continue doing that.
+Start a small activity instead of regular habits.
+You may ask, what will I do at home.
+Choose what do you want to do when you have the same urge in-home and continue doing that.
 Slowly make that as a routine and your subconscious makes a note of it.
 Piece of cake, isn’t it?